Zhangjt9317/Biofuel-Group-Project/README.md

 ### Introduction

-This Biofuel Software will predict the family of the input chemicals and predict thermo-physical properties (flashing point and cetane number) according to the family.
+This Biofuel Software will predict the family of the input chemicals and predict thermo-physical properties (flash point and cetane number) according to the family.
 The GUI is designed by using tkinter.
-Numerical regression and classification methods, including MLPR, GRNN, OLS, PLS, KNN, SVM, LDA, were used in the machine learning approach to make better predictions of family and properties.
+Numerical regression and classification methods, including MLPR, GRNN, OLS, PLS, KNN, SVM, LDA, are used in the machine learning approach to make better predictions of family and properties.

 ### Usage

 To predict the family and the thermo-physical properties of the imported molecule, user can run the software following the instructions below.
 1. Git clone our GitHub address `git clone https://github.com/Zhangjt9317/Biofuel-Group-Project.git`;
 2. Then, users input `cd Biofuel-Group-Project/MyProject` command into bash;
 3. Next, users input `python Project_GUI.py` command to open the Graphic User Interface;